The Promise of His Return

 2 Peter 3:8-15

-What’s interesting is that in Matthew 24, Jesus said, “The coming of the Son of Man will be just like the days of Noah.
-For as in those days which were before the flood they were eating and drinking, they were marrying and giving in marriage, until the day that Noah entered the ark, and they did not understand until the flood came and took them all away; so shall the coming of the Son of Man be.”
+In other words, they escaped their notice that God has already destroyed the world before through a cataclysmic flood and will in the last days destroy it again.
+But this time, it will be through fire.
+Speaking of the days of Noah, Jesus said something interesting in Matthew 24.
+He said, "The coming of the Son of Man will be just like the days of Noah.
+For in those days, they were eating, they were drinking, they were partying, they were living it up."
+In other words, they are marrying and giving in marriage and they were doing this until Noah entered the ark.
+They did not understand until the flood came and took them all away so shall the coming of the Son of Man be.

-When you look at what's happening in the world today, there is a striking resemblance to the days of Noah.
-Therefore, Peter’s words are sent by God to
+When you look at what's happening in the world today, to me, as I look at what's happening, it seems to me that there's a striking resemblance to the days of Noah.

 I. The Lord is not Slow about His Promise